OpenTreeOfLife/treemachine/test-synth/README.md

 **Note** the scripts need `bash` not (`sh` or `dash`)

-Each of the tests here creates an `<test-tag>-out` directory of the output of each treemachine step, and creates a tiny new db called `<test-tag>-test.db`
+Each of the tests here creates an `<test-tag>/out` directory of the output of each treemachine step, and creates a tiny new db called `<test-tag>/test.db`

 If you run an individual test, you have to remove these output **directories** before running the test.